reboot-dev/durable-mcp-python/README.md

 async def main():
-    # Connect is a helper around creating a streamable HTTP client and
+    # `connect()` is a helper that creates a streamable HTTP client
-    # session from the MCP SDK, you can also use those if you prefer!
+    # and session using the MCP SDK.
+You can also write a client the
+    # direclty uses the MCP SDK you prefer!
     async with connect(URL + "/mcp") as (
         session, session_id, protocol_version
     ):